Rocky Mountains: Tourism

 Glacier National Park in Montana and Waterton Lakes National Park in Alberta border each other and are collectively known as Waterton-Glacier International Peace Park.

-In the winter, skiing is the main attraction, with dozens of Rocky Mountain ski areas and resorts.
+In the winter, skiing and snowboarding are the main attractions, with dozens of Rocky Mountain ski areas and resorts.

 The adjacent Columbia Mountains in British Columbia contain major resorts such as Panorama and Kicking Horse, as well as Mount Revelstoke National Park and Glacier National Park.

 There are numerous provincial parks in the British Columbia Rockies, the largest and most notable being Mount Assiniboine Provincial Park, Mount Robson Provincial Park, Northern Rocky Mountains Provincial Park, Kwadacha Wilderness Provincial Park, Stone Mountain Provincial Park and Muncho Lake Provincial Park.

-John Denver wrote the song Rocky Mountain High in 1972.
+John Denver wrote the song "Rocky Mountain High" in 1972.
 The song is one of the two official state songs of Colorado.

+Hazards

+Encountering bears or mountain lions (cougars) is a concern in the Rocky Mountains.
+There are other concerns as well, including bugs, wildfires, adverse snow conditions and nighttime cold temperatures.

+Importantly, there have been notable incidents in the Rocky Mountains, including accidental deaths, due to falls from steep cliffs (a misstep could be fatal in this class 4/5 terrain) and due to falling rocks, over the years, including 1993, 2007 (involving an experienced NOLS leader), 2015 and 2018.
+Other incidents include a seriously injured backpacker being airlifted near SquareTop Mountain in 2005, and a fatal hiker incident (from an apparent accidental fall) in 2006 that involved state search and rescue.
+The U.S. Forest Service does not offer updated aggregated records on the official number of fatalities in the Rocky Mountains.